How Gorbachev’s dream of liberal, European Russia failed

 “Gorbachev was himself of mixed ethnic origins, Ukrainian-Russian, and until the last moment he couldn’t believe that Ukraine would be separate from Russia,” Zubok explains.

-He saw Leonid Kravchuk, the main leader of Soviet Ukraine who also died in May of this year, and Boris Yeltsin, Kravchuk’s counterpart in Russia, as “dangerous opportunists” who fanned the flames of ethnic nationalism among their respective populations.
+He saw Leonid Kravchuk, the main leader of Soviet Ukraine who also died in May of this year, and Boris Yeltsin, Kravchuk’s Russian counterpart, as “dangerous opportunists” who fanned the flames of ethnic nationalism among their respective populations.

 “They were pitting the two people against each other.
 ‘How came can my relatives living in Ukraine be in a foreign country?’, he kept exclaiming,” said Zubok.